-Report any interest in property held in a trade or business, or for investment or the production of income.
-You must provide a description of your, your spouse's, and your dependent children's assets and sources of unearned income.
-Additionally, you must report the value of each asset and the type and amount of income generated by each asset or received from each source.
+Report the complete identity and category of value of any interest in property attributable to or held by you, your spouse, or your dependent children in a trade or business, or for investment or the production of income, with a fair market value exceeding \$1,000 as of the close of the reporting period or from which you received or accrued unearned income in excess of \$200 during the reporting period.
+You must report the value of each asset and the type and amount of income generated by each asset or received from each source.

-Unless otherwise specified, the following instructions refer to you, your spouse, and your dependent children, even if the instructions use only the word "you."
+Unless otherwise specified, the following instructions refer to assets held by you, your spouse, and your dependent children, even if the instructions use only the word "you."